 A Passion for Wildlife

-Busch Gardens® Tampa Bay is home to more than 12,000 animals including mammals, fishes, birds, reptiles, and insects.
+Busch Gardens® Tampa Bay is one of the largest zoos in North America and is home to more than 12,000 animals including mammals, fishes, birds, reptiles, and insects.
 Our extensive team of highly experienced veterinarians, trainers, and animal care specialists ensure the health, enrichment, and safety of this amazingly diverse group of animals.

 Our world-class standards of care, state-of-the-art animal habitats and commitment to animal welfare spanning more than five decades have earned our parks recognition as global leaders in animal care.
 This commitment also is seen in the relationships we have with each animal in our care.
 At the heart of animal care is passion: celebrating and strengthening the human/animal connection.